 You Have to Be Responsible and Reliable

-When the lead or manager sets an example by being available whenever both the teams want his help, it creates a trust culture.
+When the lead or manager sets an example by being available whenever your team needs help, it creates a trust culture.
 Many remote development teams find it helpful to:

 - Weekly tasks